jestjs/jest/docs/ExpectAPI.md

 flavors, and you want to ensure that when you call it, the first flavor it operates on is `'lemon'` and the second one is `'octopus'`.
 You can write:

-Note that, nth argument must be positive integer starting from 1.

 ```js
 test('drinkEach drinks each drink', () => {
   const drink = jest.fn();